- Home

 Prostate cancer symptoms

 Early prostate cancer rarely causes symptoms.
 Even people diagnosed with advanced prostate cancer may have no symptoms.
-Symptoms such as difficulty passing urine are most often due to non-cancerous changes, such as benign prostate hyperplasia.
+Difficulty passing urine is not always a symptom of prostate cancer, but you should see your doctor if you are worried or the following symptoms are ongoing:

 - frequent or sudden need to urinate